 If you need any help with running the ads, hire a freelancer or heck, even shoot me a message on Instagram, and I’ll give you a quick intro!

-Thirdly, if you have established relationships with influencers, don’t forget about them…
+Finally, if you have established relationships with Instagram influencers, don’t forget about them…

 If you select multiple accounts as recipients, be sure to not create a group chat, but send it to them separately.
 Otherwise, it doesn’t seem very personal.

-You might ask, “How does this help me get followers on Instagram”?
+You might be asking, “How does this help me get followers on Instagram”?

 Well, it’s quite simple, actually.

-When you switch to engagement section, you’ll notice a “Following” tab.
-It’s where people go to spy what their friends are up to on Instagram – what photos they like, which accounts they’ve started following, what comments they’ve left, etc. If you haven’t ever used it, you should start ASAP.
+When you view your notifications on Instagram, you’ll notice a Following tab.
+It’s where people go to spy on what their friends are up to on Instagram — what photos they like, which accounts they’ve started following, what comments they’ve left, etc. If you haven’t ever used it, you should start ASAP.

-I don’t have hard evidence to back this up, but this BuzzFeed article suggests that 67% of the users use it.
-If these key accounts keep liking and commenting your posts, there’s a good probability that their followers see it and therefore a great way to help you get followers on Instagram.
+I don’t have hard evidence to back this up, but this BuzzFeed article suggests that 67% of Instagram users use it.
+If these influencer accounts keep liking and commenting on your posts, there’s a good probability that their followers will see.

 - Join and use engagement groups